Quarterback (TV series): Receiver and follow-up seasons

-On March 19, 2025, a second season was officially announced and scheduled for release in July.
+On March 19, 2025, a second season was announced and scheduled for release on July 8, 2025.
 It was filmed during the 2024 NFL season.
-Cousins will return, this time as a member of the Atlanta Falcons, with Joe Burrow of the Cincinnati Bengals and Jared Goff of the Detroit Lions also set to appear.
+Cousins returned, this time as a member of the Atlanta Falcons, with Joe Burrow of the Cincinnati Bengals and Jared Goff of the Detroit Lions also being featured.

+On May 13, 2026, a third season featuring Jayden Daniels, Baker Mayfield, Cam Ward, and Joe Flacco was announced to release on July 14, 2026.